Download : Parent presentation 2021

 All children need to bring a small, labelled bottle of plain water to drink throughout the day and take it home each night to be washed.
 They can re-fill this bottle from the water stations in school during the day.

 Communication between home and school

+At the end of the school day, your child must always say goodbye to their teacher before leaving the school premises.
 It is important for your child’s safety that the school has two accurate contact numbers in case of an emergency but also for us to be able to contact you and discuss what is happening in school.
 Please can you check that home and any mobile contact numbers that have been sent into school are correct and up to date.

 We will work in close partnership with families to ensure your child’s time at school is successful – if you have any queries concerning your child’s education or welfare please do not hesitate to contact your child’s teacher on the playground or through the office and we will be glad to discuss any queries with you.